lbeckman314/liambeckman.com/_posts/2017-03-27-far away-in-the-night-sky.md

 to send their warmest light to that strange, far-away planet and to the strange, beautiful beings that call that planet home.

-In one of the enchanting coincidences of the Universe, the number of times this creature has asked the stars to send their warmest light is exactly the number of times the stars twinkle in the sky of that strange, far-away planet.
+In one of the many enchanting coincidences of the Universe, the number of times this creature has asked the stars to send their warmest light is exactly the number of times the stars twinkle in the sky of that strange, far-away planet.